Joke: Response

 Expected response to a joke is laughter.
 The joke teller hopes the audience "gets it" and is entertained.
 This leads to the premise that a joke is actually an "understanding test" between individuals and groups.
 If the listeners do not get the joke, they are not understanding the two scripts which are contained in the narrative as they were intended.
-Or they do "get it" and don't laugh; it might be too obscene, too gross or too dumb for the current audience.
+Or they do "get it" and do not laugh; it might be too obscene, too gross or too dumb for the current audience.
 A woman might respond differently to a joke told by a male colleague around the water cooler than she would to the same joke overheard in a women's lavatory.
 A joke involving toilet humour may be funnier told on the playground at elementary school than on a college campus.
 The same joke will elicit different responses in different settings.
 The punchline in the joke remains the same, however, it is more or less appropriate depending on the current context.